-We've integrated our foundation sciences (anatomy, physiology and biochemistry) with our clinical education in a progressive fashion as D.D.S. students move through their program.
-This strand delivers material from courses that previously stood alone.
-The first-year course, "Orientation to the Clinical Practice of General Dentistry," covers how to addresses patients, collect information and prepare to treat them.
-Students learn through lectures, seminars, clinical and case-based exercises on diagnostic sciences, clinic systems, communication and ethics.
-In the second-year course, "Application of Foundational Knowledge," learning shifts to treatment planning and delivery of care.
-Faculty are from a broad spectrum of basic science, clinical departments and practice backgrounds.
-Students focus on clinical dentistry as a whole rather than the individual disciplines that comprise much of the first-year experience.
+Foundational knowledge in the sciences are integrated with patient care and interpersonal skills across all years of the program.
+The first-year ICS course, "Orientation to the Clinical Practice of General Dentistry," covers how to address patients, collect information, and prepare to treat them.
+Students learn through lectures, seminars, and clinical and case-based exercises about key topics such as diagnostic sciences, communication skills, patient management, ethics, and clinic systems.
+In the second-year course, learning shifts to treatment planning and delivery of care, while reinforcing the foundational sciences and communication skills.
+Faculty are from a broad spectrum of basic science, clinical departments, and practice backgrounds.
+Students focus on clinical dentistry as a whole rather than as individual disciplines.
 Students think beyond the "ideal" skills and protocols of first year to the application of skills to real patients in clinic.
-The third-year course is "Multidisciplinary Case Based Seminars" and covers themes involving all aspects of clinical dentistry.
-Students participate in small group seminars and give formal presentations to demonstrate an understanding of dental literature.
+The third-year course covers themes involving all aspects of clinical dentistry—technical, scientific, and human interaction.
+Students participate in small group seminars and give formal presentations to faculty and each other to demonstrate an understanding of evidence-based treatment and patient care.